-New Land Rover Defender put through real-world tests in support of wildlife conservation
+New Land Rover Defender tested in Kenya in support of wildlife conservation

-Land Rover sent a prototype of the new Defender 4×4, which will make its world premiere later this year, to the Borana Conservancy in Laikipia, in northern Kenya, to help support lion tracking and monitoring operations.
+Land Rover sent a prototype of the new Defender 4×4 to the Borana Conservancy in Laikipia, in northern Kenya, to help support lion tracking and monitoring operations which Yarrow captured.
 Land Rover’s link to East Africa stretches back to 1948, when some of the first 48 pre-production Series models were tested in the region.
+The new Land Rover Defender will make its world premiere later this year,

-Supported by Tusk, the Borana Conservancy works in a number of strategic areas including supporting communities, environmental education, habitat protection, saving endangered species and ensuring human-wildlife co-existence is achievable.
-The reserve is home to some of the most vulnerable species in the world with elephants, black rhinoceros, African wild dogs and Grevy’s zebras sharing the reserve alongside lions and other large predators.
+The Borana Conservancy is supported by Tusk.
+Borana works in a number of strategic areas including supporting communities, environmental education, habitat protection, saving endangered species and ensuring human-wildlife co-existence is achievable.
+The reserve is home to some of the most vulnerable species in the world.
+Elephants, black rhinoceros, African wild dogs and Grevy’s zebras share the reserve alongside lions and other large predators.

 The initiative was supported by Jaguar Land Rover’s worldwide logistical partner and supporter of Tusk, DHL.